If You Have 6 Months of Startup Runway, You Should Be Out There Networking with Investors Right Now

 Prepare Your Elevator Pitch

-– Investors are always busy and have a tight schedules.
+Investors are always busy and have tight schedules.
 Plus, they have had hundreds of meetings and encounters with founders, all with the same goal: obtaining funding.
 You have a small window of time when you're networking to introduce your startup, so you want to make your point quickly and efficiently.
 You have to draft up a quick 30-second elevator pitch that sells your startup.
 In that short time, you have to introduce the problem, how your startup can solve it, and how it differentiates from its competitors.

 Start With Your Current Network

-– You've likely begun to build a network no matter your startup stage.
+You've likely begun to build a network no matter your startup stage.
 Whether it's reconnecting through LinkedIn or reaching out through direct messages, phone calls, or announcing that you are looking into funding for the next round.
 Reach out to your friends and colleagues.
-You can ask if they know anyone that might be interested in learning more about your startup and potentially be willing to meet up.
+You can ask if they know anyone that might be interested in learning more about your startup and potentially be willing to meet up.A warm introduction from a founder who recently raised carries far more weight than a cold email ever will.
+Their lead investor already trusts them, and that trust transfers.
+Your startup lawyer and your accountant are worth asking too, since they usually know exactly which investors are actively writing checks right now.

 Understand The Different Investors

-– Different types of investors are willing to invest in particular rounds for your startup.
+Different types of investors are willing to invest in particular rounds for your startup.
 There are angel investors, venture capital firms, bank loans, and more.
 Before you begin to network, you will want to ensure you understand the different types of investors to identify the best investor for where you are at with building your startup.

 Build an Investor Profile

-– Once you have a basic understanding of all the investor types available and can make an informed decision, you want to get more detailed.
+Once you have a basic understanding of all the investor types available and can make an informed decision, you want to get more detailed.
 Build an investor profile on what an ideal investor for your startup would look like.
 You may have been working closely with investors for years, so you want to be sure to detail all the traits that would benefit you and your team and that they align best with your values to ensure the relationship between founders and investors is a positive experience for all parties involved.

-But Don't Narrow Down the List Too Much
+But Don"t Narrow Down the List Too Much

-– While finding the ideal investors is an essential part of the process, you don't want to limit your networking too much.
+While finding the ideal investors is an essential part of the process, you don't want to limit your networking too much.
 After all, it never hurts to build a relationship with any investor if you are in the early stages of development.
 These relationships can be the foundation for a perfect fit for later rounds like a Series A or Series B funding round.
 If you build a relationship now, you may be able to lean on these investors for resources and help as you grow.

 Use the Right Platform